Drinking water: Sources

 Potable water is available in almost all populated areas of the world, although it may be expensive, and the supply may not always be sustainable.
 Sources where drinking water is commonly obtained include springs, hyporheic zones and aquifers (groundwater), from rainwater harvesting, surface water (from rivers, streams, glaciers), or desalinated seawater.

 For these water sources to be consumed safely, they must receive adequate water treatment and meet drinking water quality standards.

 An experimental source is solar-powered atmospheric water generators.

-Springs are often used as sources for bottled waters.
+Bottled water is a source of drinking water, especially when consumers perceive other sources to be unsafe.
+Although most bottled water is packaged tap water, springs are also used as sources for bottled water.

 Supply

-The most efficient and convenient way to transport and deliver potable water is through pipes.
+The most efficient and convenient way to transport potable water is through pipes.
 Plumbing can require significant capital investment.
 Some systems suffer high operating costs.
 The cost to replace the deteriorating water and sanitation infrastructure of industrialized countries may be as high as $200 billion a year.
 Leakage of untreated and treated water from pipes reduces access to water.
 Leakage rates of 50% are not uncommon in urban systems.

 Tap water, delivered by domestic water systems refers to water piped to homes and delivered to a tap or spigot.